JannineMeier/BAA_documentation/BAA_LASTNAME_FIRSTNAME.typ

 #import "/template/template.typ": template

-#let report_date = datetime(year: 2025, month: 1, day: 1)
+#let report_date = datetime(year: 2025, month: 6, day: 6)
 // If you want to have different dates for report, graduation and/or signature, change them here
 #let signature_date = report_date
 // Only the year is displayed for the graduation date
 #let graduation_date = report_date

 #let expression_content = [
   I would like to thank my family, friends, and colleagues for their support and encouragement throughout the course of my studies.
-I would also like to express my gratitude to my advisor, Prof. Dr. Advisor, for his guidance and feedback on this thesis.
-Finally, I would like to thank Dr. External Expert for his valuable input and feedback on this work.
+I would also like to express my gratitude to my advisor, (PhD?)
+Christof Bless, for his guidance and feedback on this thesis.
+Finally, I would like to thank (Dr.?)
+Luca Baldassarre for his valuable input and feedback on this work.
 ]

 #let abstract_content = [